sospedra/react-native-dual/README.md

 # react-native-dual
-ScrollView, ListView and FlatList with dual background
+ScrollView, FlatList, SectionList and ListView with vertical dual background

 ### Usage

-Instead of using normal React Native component favour the Dual one and share two special props: `bottom` and `top` to set the colors you want to display.
+Instead of using normal React Native component favour the Dual one and share two special props: **`bottom` and `top` to set the colors you want to display**.

 ```js
 <DualScrollView